sanjeevprasada/AtlantaCrime/README.md

 achieved using a prediction model to estimate the areas with the most severe crimes.
 We reviewed literature of machine learning crime prediction methods using spatial [5, 3] and temporal [2] data in conjunction with crime-type.
 We will build upon this prior work by applying these methods to Atlanta crime data and improving predictive model efficiency.

 #### What have people already done?
 References are important.
+We may need to reference our proposal here and summarize our literature review.
+Will work on this tonight after dinner (post 9pm).

-####What are you trying to do to tackle with your project motivation or problem?
+#### What are you trying to do to tackle with your project motivation or problem?
 Help police offers re-allocate and distribute their patrols to areas of higher need.
+(Figure out sexier way to say help the cops patrol, mention our Machine Learning algorithms for clout).

 ## Dataset (Needs description of features, accessability, etc.)
 After analyzing the Atlanta PD Crime dataset from 2009-2018, the most popular crimes in descending order are larceny from vehicle, larceny non vehicle, burglary at residence, and automobile theft.
+Our dataset is record-based; each row in the dataset represents one crime and the features of that crime (represented below in tables).

 ### Original Dataset